Is There No Such Thing as a Bad Question? H4R: HalluciBot For Ratiocination, Rewriting, Ranking, and Routing: Experimental Setup

-We employed HuggingFace's Trainer class with the Adam optimizer \citep{kingma2017adam} for training, reporting efficiency and training times in Table \ref{tab:HalluciBot-train}.
-All experiments were conducted on an AWS EC2 instance with a single GPU (Table \ref{tab:aws_interface}).

-\paragraph{Base Models} We fine-tune pretrained BERT \citep{DBLP:journals/corr/abs-1810-04805} and RoBERTa \citep{DBLP:journals/corr/abs-1907-11692} models (Table \ref{tab:HalluciBot_params}).
-To address label imbalance, we employed a weighted loss where each class weight is assigned to its inverted frequency in the training set.
-For the multi-class predictor, we trained a cross-entropy and ordinal model.

-\paragraph{Train Splits} The train, validation, and test splits follow the original divisions of the datasets.
+\textbf{HalluciBot Training Parameters \& Environment.} We employed HuggingFace's Trainer class with the Adam optimizer \citep{kingma2017adam} for training, reporting efficiency and training times in App.
+Table \ref{tab:HalluciBot-train}.
+All experiments were conducted on an AWS EC2 instance with a single GPU (App.
+Table \ref{tab:aws_interface}).
+HalluciBot is fine-tuned from both pretrained \texttt{BERT} \citep{DBLP:journals/corr/abs-1810-04805} and \texttt{RoBERTa} \citep{DBLP:journals/corr/abs-1907-11692} models (App.
+Table \ref{tab:HalluciBot_params}).
+To address label imbalance, we employed a weighted class loss where each class weight is assigned to its inverted frequency in the training set.
+The train, validation, and test splits follow the original divisions of the datasets.
 Specifically, there are 302,492 training, 44,491 validation, and 22,854 testing samples.
-The distribution of labels across these splits is summarized in Table \ref{tab:splits}, and fine-grained splits per set are in Table \ref{hallucination_rates}.
+The distribution of labels across these splits is summarized in Table \ref{tab:splits}, and fine-grained splits per set are enumerated in App.
+Table \ref{hallucination_rates}.
+We also apply Platt calibration \citep{vasilev2023calibration, guo2017calibration, 10.1145/1102351.1102430, Platt1999ProbabilisticOF} based on the validation logits to help ensure that the raw probabilities align better with the true class labels (Figure~\ref{fig:figure-confusion}).